swiftly-solution/documentation/src/docs/scripting/events/gameevents/ongameuihidden.md

 ---

 # OnGameuiHidden
-This event is triggered when gameui_hidden is triggered
+This event is triggered when gameui_hidden is triggered.
 ::: tabs
 @tab Lua
 ```lua